seunwase/DataArchive/README.md

-# DataArchive
+# Data Archive - Global Consumption of hydropower and solar energy consumption.
 ## Project Description
-This Project covers the analysis of the consumption of hydropower  and wind energy.
-It will analyze the trend and try to undertand the acceptance of renewable energy over time.
+This Project covers the extraction, transfromation and loading of the global consumption of hydropower and solar energy consumption into MySQL.
+The loaded data could be used in analyzing trends and deducing other to undertand the acceptance of renewable energy over time.

 ## Data Source
 The data will be sourced from kaggle

-## STEPS
+## Steps followed for this project
 The following steps was followed in this project
 - Creating a Github Respository